MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-powerbi.md

 ### <a name="message-there-are-no-enabled-reports-choose-select-report-to-see-a-list-of-reports-that-you-can-display"></a>Message: There are no enabled reports.
 Choose Select Report to see a list of reports that you can display.

 This message will appear if the default report failed to deploy to your Power BI workspace, or the report deployed but did not successfully refresh.
-If this happens, navigate to the report in your Power BI workspace, select **Dataset**, **Settings**, and then manually update the credendials.
+If this happens, navigate to the report in your Power BI workspace, select **Dataset**, **Settings**, and then manually update the credentials.
 Once the dataset successfully refreshes, navigate back to Business Central and manually select the report from the **Select Reports** page.

-### <a name="you-need-a-power-bi-pro-license-to-install-the-include-prodshortincludesprodshortmd-app-in-power-bi"></a>You need a Power BI Pro licence to install the [!INCLUDE [prodshort](includes/prodshort.md)] app in Power BI
+### <a name="you-need-a-power-bi-pro-license-to-install-the-prodshort-app-in-power-bi"></a>You need a Power BI Pro licence to install the [!INCLUDE [prodshort](includes/prodshort.md)] app in Power BI

-Power BI apps can only be installed by users that have a Power BI Pro licence.
-Once the Power BI app is installed, you can share it with users that do not have a Power BI Pro licence.
+You need a [Power BI Pro licence](/power-bi/service-features-license-type) to share your content, and the people you share it with do too, or the content must be in a workspace in a [Premium capacity](/power-bi/service-premium-what-is).
+For more information, see [Ways to share your work in Power BI](/power-bi/service-how-to-collaborate-distribute-dashboards-reports).

 ### <a name="parameter-validation-failed-please-make-sure-all-parameters-are-valid"></a>"Parameter validation failed, please make sure all parameters are valid"